Real estate has long been one of the most popular and sought-after forms of investment in Canada.

 Similar to the housing market situation, the economy is a significant factor to consider.
 There are times when the housing market is down and years when it is exorbitantly priced.

-In an economic environment where the housing market prices are incredibly low, you can enjoy terrific long-term gains if you buy property on a bargain.
+In an economic environment where the housing market prices are incredibly low, you can enjoy terrific long-term gains if you buy property at a bargain.

-When you’re purchasing a principal residence, it is going to be a place you will call home for a while.
+When you’re purchasing a principal residence, it will be a place you will call home for a while.
 Consider your lifestyle and the suitability of the residential property based on your needs.

-You need to buy a house that you can afford the mortgage for and meet your needs from a residence.
+You need to buy a house for which you can afford the mortgage and meet your residence needs.
 You are investing in a home when you purchase a primary residence – not simply buying a house.

 Here’s an excellent video that can help you decide whether or not to buy or rent your home.

-Another traditional method of real estate investing in Canada is to create a buy and hold strategy.
-There are several ways you can accomplish a successful way to generate income from your real estate by buying and holding on to your property.
+Another traditional method of real estate investing in Canada is to create a buy-and-hold strategy.
+Here are a few ways you can profit from buying and holding onto your property: